limbernie/limbernie.github.io/_posts/2018-10-11-bsidestlv-web.md

 ![6078a158.png](/assets/images/posts/bsidestlv-web/6078a158.png)

 I'm no NoSQL expert (pun intended).
-But, if I've to guess, I'd say the challenge looks a classic NoSQL injection to bypass authentication.
+But, if I had to guess, I would say the challenge looks a classic NoSQL injection to bypass authentication.
 After consulting with OWASP testing [guide](https://www.owasp.org/index.php/Testing_for_NoSQL_injection), I've settled with this injection through the password field.
 We already knew the username is `admin`.

 ```
 ' || 1 == '1